-For warranty repair, do not return your product to the place of purchase unless it was purchased from Mike's Train House in Columbia, MD.
+For warranty repair, do not return your product to the place of purchase.
 Instead, follow the instructions below to obtain warranty service as our dealer network is not prepared to service the product under the terms of this warranty.

-1. First, write, call, email or FAX MTH Electric Trains, 7020 Columbia Gateway Drive, Columbia, MD 21046, 410-381-2580 (FAX No. 410-423-0009), or on the internet at service@mth-railking.com or our web site, www.mthtrains.com, stating which product you have, when it was purchased and what seems to be the problem.
+1. First, write, call, email or FAX MTH Electric Trains, 7020 Columbia Gateway Drive, Columbia, MD 21046, 410-381-2580 (FAX No. 410-423-0009), or on the internet at service @mth-railking.com or our web site, www.mthtrains.com, stating which product you have, when it was purchased and what seems to be the problem.
 You will be given a return authorization number to assure that your merchandise will be properly handled upon its receipt at MTH.